wix-incubator/protractor-helpers/README.md

 helpers.createMessage(this, 'Expected {{locator}}{{not}}to have image') + '.');
 ```

-* `isIE` - Indicates if Internet Explorer is the browser.
+* `isIE` - Indicates whether Internet Explorer is the browser.
 ```js
 if (helpers.isIE()) {
   // Do IE stuff here . . .